-Soursop punch recipe – A thick vegan style Caribbean punch made with plant based milk, nutmeg, cinnamon, vanilla and homemade condensed coconut milk.
+Soursop punch – A thick vegan style Caribbean punch made with plant based milk, nutmeg, cinnamon, vanilla and homemade condensed coconut milk.

 There’s no better way to consume soursop then in a beverage, some may disagree with to me but this is my preferred method.
 Growing up in a Caribbean household in the UK meant we had the luxury of being exposed to a blend of British and Caribbean delicacies.
 In terms of Caribbean fruit some of our favourites included mangoes, june plum (golden apple), guava, pineapple, coconut, guineps, paw paw, sweetsop, jackfruit, tamarind and soursop.